csci566-spring2022/csci566-assignment1/README.md

 ## FAQ

-- **Cannot get 50% accuracy for TinyNet in Problem 1**\
-You can try to vary the batch size, epochs and learning rate decay.
-Please don't modify any code outside the TODO block.

 - **What is a good starting learning rate?**\
 There is a good article: https://medium.com/octavian-ai/which-optimizer-and-learning-rate-should-i-use-for-deep-learning-5acb418f9b2

-- **My RNN in Problem 2 is better than the LSTM?** \
-Try experimenting with the number of training epochs (LSTM may train slower in the beginning) and the training prediction horizon (benefits of LSTMs get more apparent on longer prediction problems). \
-Even then, it is possible that the training dataset is too simple to show large benefits of LSTMs.

 - **When parsing the text data file for Problem 2 I get a `charmap codec can't decode` error.**\
 This might be a platform dependent issue.
 In past years adding `encoding="utf8"` to the file `open` command helped in these cases.